98oktay/node-deploy-bot/README.md

 # Node Deploy Bot
-Deployment Automation for NodeJS with Bitbucket
+Deployment Automation for NodeJS with Bitbucket.
+Automatically **clean -> pull -> install -> restart** your nodejs application on server after push on Bitbucket repository.
+You can work on multiple branches.
+And get notifications via Slack.

 ## Prerequirements
 - forever (>= 1.0 required)